erict001/ReadMe-Generator/ReadMe.md

     MIT

     ##Questions
-    eric
+    erict001
-    I will use your email: eric.taylor1012 to follow up with additional questions that you may have.
+    I will use your email: eric.taylor1012@gmail.com to follow up with additional questions that you may have.